How to Compare and Choose the Best Small Business Loans

 Longevity indicates staying power, which is always a desirable quality to a lender.

-So, if your business has some proven sustainability, there's greater chances that lenders will approve a loan.
+So, if your business has some proven sustainability, there are greater chances that lenders will approve a loan.

 2. Show profits